What is Agency?

 Observation is a simple way to provide evidence of children developing agency in a centres programming.
 Make an intentional link to NQF outcome 1.2 within the observation and specifically discuss how agency was encouraged or developed.

-What problems were encounter and what solutions were formulated?
+What problems were encountered and what solutions were formulated?

 Was there an instance where the educator needed to take control and why?